ningxxu/ningxxu.github.io/content/blog/rp_02_dutch.md

 For me, because of this, there was indeed no need, and therefore also no particular motivation besides that I want to be a cool Chinese, but this kind of total self-sustained motivation actually tends to stick, it sticks better than "have to learn because of XYZ".

-I had at that time already some basic knowledge, I had studies one of the Delftse methode books for beginners.
+I had at that time already some basic knowledge, I had studied one of the Delftse methode books for beginners.
 I focused mainly on the basic pronunciation rules and very basic sentences.
 I then did an intensive course at the University of Amsterdam, an evening course, 2 times a week.
 Before the course they would let all applicants go through a test first to place them in the most fitting class level, I was placed in the intermediate class.
 During the 3 months course, my Dutch level peaked, I broadened my vocabulary and started to grasp well several key concepts in Dutch grammar.

 I was in a good shape, but I was nowhere feeling that this is a language that I'm able to make sense of or to use.